 If you follow these tips, you will sidestep 99% of all endeavours on your site.
 To dodge the rest of the 1%, you can use an assortment of strategies; some of them necessary, others requiring more work.

-in the second option enable the SSL certificate easy.
+the second option enables the SSL certificate easily.

 In this section, we thought we’d demonstrate to you some incredible plugins that numerous WordPress clients introduce without even thinking twice.
 A portion of these are impossible for showing content without, some of them include social highlights, some of them secure your site, and some are out and out supportive.